Those supporting Hobson's Pledge are New Zealanders who want all citizens to prosper and succeed. We believe that:

 Secondly,we have made it clear that we support any political party, or parties,which are willing to make a commitment to one law for all for a fundamental part of their platform.

-Our objective is that after the 2020 election a Government is formed which will commit to eliminating all traces of racial preference from New Zealand's governance.
+Our objective is a Government which will commit to eliminating all traces of racial preference from New Zealand's governance.